esper-io/dev-docs/docs/home/console.md

 To create a provisioning template, click **Create Template**.
 ![Create Template](./assets/NewConsole/TemplateCreate.png)
-   Enter a unique name and an optional description for the Provisioning Template, then click Next.
+   Enter a unique name and an optional description for the Provisioning Template, then click **Next**.
 ![Create PageTemplate](./assets/NewConsole/TemplateCreatePage.png)

 ### Compliance Policy Section